[Updated April 13, 2023]

-With a wealth of Asheville breweries earning the mountain town the nickname “beer city,” plus the wealth of breweries in Boone and around Hendersonville, Western North Carolina is known for some of the nation’s best microbrewing.
+With a wealth of Asheville breweries earning the mountain town the nickname “beer city,” plus a wealth of breweries in Boone and Brevard, Western North Carolina is known for some of the nation’s best microbrewing.

 But NC wineries have also been gaining an increasingly high-profile national reputation.
 Farmers in the area have gradually realized that old tobacco fields, which have been largely drained of nutrients, make great North Carolina vineyards.

 It should come as little surprise, because North Carolina is the native home to two of the nation’s favorite wild grapes, muscadine and scuppernongs.

 But NC wine has expanded far beyond muscadine wine, which has the reputation of being very sweet.
 And many winemakers are trying to change that stereotype as well.

 Due to the variety of climates in the state, North Carolina wineries are growing all kinds of grapes now.